 Auto mechanics have general repairs they make on an average day — fixes such as replacing old or broken parts, rebuilding engines, replacing heating or cooling systems, and repairing electrical components.
 Customers may also bring cars in for new shocks, transmissions, or radiators.
 No matter the situation, you are their go-to.
 As you gain knowledge and experience, the repairs you conduct will likely become second nature.

 Routine maintenance is another important part of the job that extends the lives of cars, and can prevent damage before it happens.
 Since drivers cycle in and out of seeking maintenance work, there will always be a need for mechanics who can perform basic maintenance well.
 You'll be changing oil, rotating tires, adjusting brakes, and inspecting different parts like belts and hoses.

 Although you work with cars, you should keep in mind that people are your clientele.
 The best mechanics are also strong communicators who can explain to customers what the issues are and how they will be resolved.
 Building and maintaining relationships with customers is, arguably, one of the most important qualities a mechanic can have.
 Great customer service will not only create repeat customers, but can also build a strong reputation that attracts new ones.

 Should You Be a Mechanic?

 Is being an auto mechanic right for you?
 You decide.
-The more you know about vehicles, the more interesting your work becomes.
 With experience, you will be able to undertake bigger challenges, which can build your reputation and add to your experience.

-A good program can be key to getting you started as soon as possible and learning all there is to know.
+A good program can be key to getting you started as soon as possible and teach you all there is to know.
 Auto mechanic training can be completed in as few as 10 months!
 Find a training program near you today.